Why Attorneys Are Selective With Medical Malpractice Cases

 Slam-dunk, right?!
 Not always.

-Here is how an experienced medical malpractice lawyer will look at those facts:
+Here is how an experienced personal injury attorney will look at those facts:

 The primary care doctor was probably negligent; however, the patient is still alive and got the treatment he would have received anyway, despite a 12-hour delay.
 That means that the ‘damages’ (12 hours of chest pain) is not worth the $25,000.00 that would have to be invested by the lawyer in a medical malpractice case like this.
 And that does not include the hundreds of hours of work.
 The cost of bringing medical malpractice cases and the tendency of jurors to favor doctors means that lawyers have to be very selective.